Fallenstedt/sassy-portfolio/content/blog/custom-radio-buttons-flutter.md

 <hr>

-## Radio Buttons Class
+## Radio Buttons

 A radio button's state can be derived from what value it represents, and what value the group of radio buttons have.
 To define values of our radio button, We can create an enum of `Food` which holds our 5 options where one of them is `Invalid`.
-A radio button is inavalid when the user has not interacted it the form yet.
+A radio button is inavalid when the user has not interacted with the form yet.

 ```dart
 // snip...